AceIsDad/TokenLogin/README.md

 # TokenLogin
-Minecraft Forge 1.12.2 mod that authenticates you in Minecraft using access tokens
+Minecraft Forge 1.8.9 mod that authenticates you in Minecraft using access tokens

-# Problems
-> doesn't work with legacy accounts (and I don't have a legacy account to test this mod on)

 # Screenshots
 ![](https://i.imgur.com/EfQmDhZ.png)